TgGeda/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 # 1. List your processes

 ## Write a Bash script that displays a list of currently running processes.
+Write a Bash script that displays a list of currently running processes.

+Requirements:

+Must show all processes, for all users, including those which might not have a TTY Display in a user-oriented format
+Show process hierarchy
 #!/usr/bin/env bash

 echo "List of currently running processes:"

 ps aux | awk '{print $2, $11}' | grep -v PID

+#!/bin/bash

+echo "List of currently running processes:"

+# use ps command to display all processes for all users with hierarchy
+ps axjf

+# display in user-oriented format
+echo ""
+echo "User-oriented format:"
+echo "---------------------"
+ps axjf | awk '{print $1,$2,$3,$4,$5,$6,$7,$8,$9,$10,$11,$12}'

+exit 0

 # The ps command is used to display all running processes.
 # The awk command is used to print only the process ID (PID) and process name.